crisfervil/DynamicsNode/doc/CompileAndTesting.md

 $  npm test
 ```
 ## Integration Tests
-In order to run the integration tests, first download the code as described in before.
+In order to run the integration tests, first clone and compile the code as described above.

 Then, you need create a config.json file in the root folder of DynamicsIntegration folder.